16-year-olds Now Eligible to Donate Blood

 It's the magic number that signals a sort of rite of passage into adulthood.
-It means eligibility to obtain a driver's license and for many, being old enough to date, wear makeup and even get a job.
+It means eligibility to obtain a driver's license, being old enough to date, wear makeup and even get a job.

 It also means a chance to regularly help save someone's life.